Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 the amount of loan is received by inward remittance in free foreign exchange through normal banking channels or by debit to the NRE/FCNR(B) account of the NRI.

-Yes, an individual resident can lend money by way of crossed cheque /electronic transfer within the overall limit of USD 200,000 per financial year under the Liberalised Remittance Scheme, to meet the borrower's personal or business requirements india, subject to conditions.
+Yes, an individual resident can lend money by way of crossed cheque /electronic transfer within the overall limit of USD 200,000 per financial year under the Liberalised Remittance Scheme, to meet the borrower's personal or business requirements in India, subject to conditions.
 The loan should be interest free and have a maturity of minimum one year and cannot be remitted outside India.

 A. Investment facilities for NRIs